Barrio Sésamo

-Barrio Sésamo ('Sesame Neighborhood') is the Spanish co-production of the popular American children's television series Sesame Street produced by Televisión Española and Sesame Workshop (formerly Children's Television Workshop) from 1979 to 2000, the equivalent of Plaza Sésamo in Mexico and Hispanic America.
-All characters adopted Spanish names while for the title of the series a more appropriate Spanish name was chosen: barrio (Neighborhood) instead of Street (calle).
+Barrio Sésamo ('Sesame Neighborhood') is the Spanish co-production of the American children's television series Sesame Street, produced by Televisión Española (TVE) and Children's Television Workshop (CTW) from 1979 to 2000.
+All characters adopted Spanish names while for the title of the series a more appropriate Spanish name was chosen: barrio (neighborhood) instead of street (calle).

 Ábrete Sésamo (1974–1978)

-Previously, from 3 November 1974 to 29 March 1978, segments of the original Sesame Street were simply acquired by Televisión Española (TVE) and dubbed into Spanish to be aired with the title Ábrete Sésamo (es.
+From 3 November 1974 to 29 March 1978, sketches of the original American Sesame Street were acquired by Televisión Española (TVE) and dubbed into Spanish to be aired with the title Ábrete Sésamo (es.
 Open Sesame) as part of its program "container" called Un globo, dos globos, tres globos.

 Barrio Sésamo (1978–1988)

 Season 1 (1978–1981)

-In 1978, Televisión Española (TVE) and Children's Television Workshop (CTW) agreed the terms for a co-production, after years where TVE simply aired the original Sesame Street dubbed segments.
+In 1978, TVE and Children's Television Workshop (CTW) agreed the terms for a co-production, after years where TVE simply aired the original Sesame Street dubbed segments.
 The new episodes included a 15 minute segment of dubbed footage, and another 15 minute segment of original footage.